G-Wen/itlwidget/widget/readme.md

 1. Change the entrant id at the start of `widget.js` to your own entrant id.
 Save.
 2. Set `index.html` as a browser source for your stream.

+To find your entrant_id view your profile on the ITL website and note the number that follows `entrant/` in the url.
 Customizations:
 To use a different theme themes change the stylesheet in `index.html` from `themes/dark/style.css` to:
 * Dark: `themes/dark/style.css`